genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Find

-In DbMon you can only see one Record at a time, and to display the Record you want, you need to locate it using the [`find`](#dbmon-commands) command which searches the table’s Indexes for a given key value.
+In DbMon you can only see one record at a time, and to display the record you want, you need to locate it using the [`find`](#dbmon-commands) command which searches the table’s indexes for a given key value.

-### Show keys (Indexes)
+### Show keys (indexes)

-To see the Indexes (or keys) on the selected table use the [`showKeys`](#dbmon-commands) command.
-This will display a list of the Index Names and the Fields you will need to supply to use Index:
+To see the indexes (or keys) on the selected table use the [`showKeys`](#dbmon-commands) command.
+This will display a list of the index Names and the Fields you will need to supply to use index:

 ```javascript
 ==================================